hemanshuchauhan/restassured-cucumber-framework/README.md

 In order to execute the automation suite navigate to the Project directory within a Terminal/CMD window and run the command: **'mvn clean test'**.
 OR
 **'gradle clean test'**

-12 scenarios will be executed.
+12 Scenarios will be executed.
 Report file can be found *'target/reports/test-report/index.html'* 1 of the 12 test scenarios (Users are NOT able to place orders for available pets) within the OrderTests feature file will fail.
 The test is coded correctly, this is a legitimate failure when using the assumption that users should not be able to place orders for pets that are not available.